Las Vegas Wranglers: Relocation, suspension, and end of the franchise

 In December 2013, The Orleans Hotel and Casino notified the team that it would not renew their lease for the following season.
 This prompted the franchise to search for a new venue in the Las Vegas area.
 The team announced plans to move to a newly built 3,500-seat facility at the Plaza Hotel & Casino in downtown Las Vegas.
 However, on May 7, 2014, the team announced that they would not move to the Plaza due to the idea of a rooftop arena becoming unfeasible and an alternative, building the arena in the Plaza's parking lot, being too expensive.

 As a result, the Wranglers requested and received a voluntary suspension of operations from the ECHL for the 2014–15 season.
 The team planned to seek a new permanent venue and return to play in the 2015–16 season.
 On January 30, 2015, it was announced via Facebook that the Wranglers would cease operations after not being able to find a suitable home within a reasonable time frame to submit to the board of governors of the ECHL.
-In 2016, Las Vegas was awarded a National Hockey League franchise the Vegas Golden Knights.
+In 2016, Las Vegas was awarded a National Hockey League franchise in the Vegas Golden Knights.